 Knowmad Adventures works closely with independent-minded travelers creating innovative trips to South America.
 Our specialists in Patagonia, Chile, Machu Picchu, Peru, Argentina, the Galapagos Islands, Ecuador and Antarctica are eager to collaborate and create a trip as unique and authentic as you are, and our experienced South American operations team guarantees you get an insider’s perspective, superior values, and a flawlessly operated trip.

-Note: This post was originally posted on December 2, 2014 and was adjusted to include the most up-to-date information on September 14, 2016.
+Note: This post was originally posted on December 2, 2014 and was adjusted to include the most up-to-date information on September 14, 2016 and again on December 14, 2017.